sparlingo/hugo-quickstart/content/posts/scavenger.md

 ## Student Scavanger Hunt

-I totally spaced on this portion of this.
+I totally spaced on this portion.
 There was one thing that I worked on very carefully with my students though throughout my time with them - how to handle losing.
 We play a "sport" at QSI called Gagaball.
 The details about how the sport are played are not important, but what is important is that it is a crazy game, and we almost always finished second.
 We won one mini-tournament, we finished third once, but every other time we were second.

 Why does this matter?
 I know something about the correct mindset for sports, actually I wish I applied it more widely in my own life.
 The way I would say it is this: keep your focus on what you can effect!
 Don't worry about what other people are doing, just keep going until the game is over.